Stratolaunch Systems: Talon-A

 Originally proposed in 2018 as the Hyper-A, Stratolaunch is developing a reusable, rocket-powered, hypersonic flight vehicle called Talon-A that would be capable of flying at speeds of Mach 5 – Mach 7 (6,100–8,600 km/h; 3,800–5,300 mph).
 The aircraft is 28 ft (8.5 m) in length, with a wingspan of 11.3 ft (3.4 m), and is intended to have a launch mass of approximately 6,000 lb (2,700 kg) and be capable of runway landings.

 In May 2021 Stratolaunch announced the Talon-A test vehicles TA-0 and TA-1 were structurally complete.

 TA-0 completed separation testing in 2023, demonstrating safe release and controlled flight before its glided descent into the Pacific Ocean.

 TA-1 flew its first captive carry with live propellant onboard in December 2023.
 In March 2024 Stratolaunch announced completion of the first powered flight of TA-1, including a controlled ocean disposal.

+Stratolaunch Systems' TA-2 is the first fully reusable hypersonic test vehicle.
+As of May 2025 TA-2 has flown twice with both flights surpassing Mach 5 and then gliding to a landing on a runway.
+The hypersonic flights were in December 2024 and March 2025.

 Future iterations of Talon-A will be testbeds carrying customizable payloads at speeds above Mach 5 with the capability for runway landings.
 Reuse would enable lower-cost access to sub-thermosphere hypersonic environments.

-The team is fabricating two additional vehicles, TA-2 and TA-3.

-On May 5, 2025 Stratolaunch Systems announced the successful completion of its second hypersonic flight and recovery with the TA-2 in March 2025.
-This followed the successful first hypersonic flight of TA-2 in December 2024.
-Vehicle surpassed Mach 5 speed for the second time which confirms TA-2 as the first fully reusable hypersonic test vehicle.